 If you or someone you know has burned themselves, the HSE has some good tips on treating burns on their website.

 Paraffin Heaters consume oxygen as they burn.
 In doing so, they produce things like carbon dioxide or nitrogen dioxide.
-Like your cousin who had trials for Liverpool in the 80s, it’s presence is harmless to endure in small doses.
+Like your cousin who had trials for Liverpool in the 80s and who hasn’t stopped talking about it since, it’s presence is harmless to endure in small doses.
 However, over-exposure to either of these can be a serious issue.
 We strongly recommend that you get yourself a carbon monoxide alarm installed in any room that you use a heater in.
-Some of our heaters like the Inverter, have one built-in!
+Some of our heaters like the Inverter, already have one built-in.

 It’s always advisable that you have good ventilation in any area where you’re using a heater – and provided that you do, these heaters are perfectly safe for indoor usage.

 Remember: Fuel-burning heaters are not recommended to be used by Asthmatics, pregnant women or the very young.

 Fan assisted heaters are especially to be avoided by these groupings, as they push out air (with a fan, surprisingly) and this can disturb particles in the room, leading to irritation or asthma attacks.

 Heater Safety: Christmas

 Christmas is peak heater usage time.
 As Bart Simpson learned the hard way – Christmas trees are highly flammable, so be careful.

 It shouldn’t be all that surprising; they’re made of wood, covered in spray-painted decorations and they regularly have electric lights all over them.
 So it should go without saying that you shouldn’t point your heater (or place your heater) under a Christmas Tree.
 Similarly, don’t put your Christmas presents in the direct line of heat (unless you want a Dali inspired selection box).